keplergl/kepler.gl/bindings/kepler.gl-jupyter/README.md

 #### 2. Install keplergl-jupyter on Jupyter Lab failed?

 Make sure you are using node 8.15.0. and you have installed `@jupyter-widgets/jupyterlab-manager`.
 Depends on your JupyterLab version.
 You might need to install the specific version of [jupyterlab-manager](https://github.com/jupyter-widgets/ipywidgets/tree/master/packages/jupyterlab-manager). with `jupyter labextension install @jupyter-widgets/jupyterlab-manager@0.31`.
+When use it in Jupyter lab, keplergl is only supported in JupyterLab > 1.0 and Python 3.

-Run `jupyter labextension install <pageanges> --debug` for console outputs before creating an issue.
+Run `jupyter labextension install keplergl-jupyter --debug` and copy console output before creating an issue.

-If you are running `install` and `uninstall` serveral times.
+If you are running `install` and `uninstall` several times.
 You should run.
 ```
 jupyter lab clean
 jupyter lab build